-If you are experiencing a battle with your health, you will need a strategic plan to find your way back to improved wellness and function.
-This story about Steve’s battle with back pain might help you understand your personal options for spinal care.
+If you or your friends are experiencing a battle with your spinal health, you will need a strategic plan to find your way back to improved wellness and function.
+This story about Steve’s battle with back pain might help you understand your best options for spinal care.

 What do medical doctors typically recommend for back pain?
 The answer: MD’s give medication for pain management.
 When Steve consulted with his medical doctor the recommended treatment was anti-inflammatory drugs and muscle relaxants.
 Did prescription drugs help Steve?
 Maybe a little, but medication did not address the underlying cause of Steve’s chronic lower back pain.
-No one is experiencing back pain because of a Tylenol, aspirin or ibuprofen deficiency.
+No one is experiencing back pain because of a Tylenol, aspirin, ibuprofen or oxycodone deficiency.

 After repeated episodes of chronic back pain and sciatica (leg pain), Steve decided to consult with an orthopedic surgeon.
 What does a surgeon recommend for back pain?
 The typical answer: surgery, because that’s what surgeons do.
 The orthopedic doctor recommended a fusion of the 5th lumbar and sacrum, and Steve opted to accept the surgeon’s recommendations for care.

 Did Steve’s spinal surgeon tell Steve that a lumbar spine fusion carries with it a 70% post-surgical incidence of sacro-iliac degeneration within a 5-year period?
 No. Did Steve’s surgeon tell him that the discs above the fusion will degenerate within a short period of time?
 No. Did the surgeon tell Steve that the spinal curvature and pelvic imbalance was still going to be there after surgery?
 No.